jwold/Trailblazers-Trivia/replit.md

 - **January 24, 2025**: History and Skip buttons now use icon-only display for compact layout
 - **January 24, 2025**: Fixed team rotation bug - teams now properly alternate turns after both correct and incorrect answers
 - **January 24, 2025**: Updated button layout - Mark Correct and Bible assist buttons now each have their own full-width line
+- **January 24, 2025**: Simplified Mark Correct and Mark Wrong buttons to use only icons (checkmark and X) without text labels